oven-sh/bun/docs/api/dns.md

 ### Configuring DNS cache TTL

 Bun defaults to 30 seconds for the TTL of DNS cache entries.
-To change this, you can set the envionrment variable `$BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS`.
+To change this, you can set the environment variable `$BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS`.
 For example, to set the TTL to 5 seconds:

 ```sh
 BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS=5 bun run my-script.ts